|Geographical Range||Indonesia and Malaysia|

 What's happening to these animals?
 For one thing, they're losing ground as more and more of their habitat is turned into farmland, or destroyed to build dams and other structures.
 These reptiles also suffer from fishing -- either directly, by getting trapped in the nets and drowning, or indirectly, by losing an important food source.
 Finally, some Malayan gharials are killed for their skins.

 What's being done to help these magnificent reptiles?
 They are currently protected by laws in Malaysia and Indonesia, and by an international agreement that virtually prohibits trade in the species.
 Unfortunately, these laws are not always well enforced.

-What can you do to help false gharials?
+What can you do to help Malayan gharials?
 Don't buy products made from their skins, and encourage your family and friends to do the same.

-- Tomistoma, the scientific name for the false gharial, means "sharp mouth" in Greek.
+- Tomistoma, the scientific name for the Malayan gharial, means "sharp mouth" in Greek.

-- Both false and true gharials are also sometimes called gavials.
+- Both Malayan and true gharials are also sometimes called gavials.
 It's believed that this term began as a misspelling of gharial.